kluctl/www-kluctl.io/content/en/docs/tutorials/microservices-2-helm-integration.md

 ```

 ## How to continue
-After this article, you have hopefully learned how to better structure your projects and how to integrate third-party
+After this tutorial, you have hopefully learned how to better structure your projects and how to integrate third-party
 Helm Charts into your project, including some basic house-keeping tasks.

-The next articles in this series will show you how to use this kluctl project as a base to implement a multi-environment
+The next tutorials in this series will show you how to use this kluctl project as a base to implement a multi-environment
 and multi-cluster deployment.